Sudan–United Kingdom relations

-Sudan–United Kingdom relations are foreign relations between Sudan and the United Kingdom.
-Sudan has an embassy in London whilst the United Kingdom has an embassy in Khartoum.
+Sudan and the United Kingdom maintain foreign relations.
+Sudan has an embassy in London, whilst the United Kingdom has an embassy in Khartoum.
 Most of the recent interactions between the two countries centre on the region of Darfur.

 History

 Britain fought a war with Mahdist Sudan in the Mahdist War from 1881 until November 1899.

 Between 1899 and the country's independence in 1956, Sudan (then known as "Anglo-Egyptian Sudan") was an Anglo-Egyptian condominium.

 Although New Year's Day 1956 marked Sudan's independence, the British actually transferred power in 1954.
 Sudan set out almost immediately to broaden its relations with Arab and African states and then the Soviet Union, China, Eastern Europe, and Yugoslavia.
 Britain continued to provide considerable assistance, including military aid.
 As the civil war in the South grew in intensity, Sudan routinely blamed “evil colonial policies” as one of the causes.
 Relations with Britain decreased in importance as those with the Middle East and Africa increased.
 Sudan broke relations with Britain in 1965 over Britain's handling of the unilateral declaration of independence by Southern Rhodesia (now Zimbabwe).
 Khartoum restored ties a year later but then severed them again in 1967 because of the Six-Day War between Israel and neighboring states.
 Relations resumed again a year later.
 Sudan alleged that Britain was linked to a failed coup attempt in 1976.
 By the late 1970s, the United States had replaced Britain as the predominant Western influence in Khartoum, a situation that continued until the overthrow of the Sadiq al-Mahdi government in 1989.
 Britain remained important for historical reasons and retained strong trade links.
 Together with the United States and Norway, Britain strongly supported the IGAD peace process that resulted in an end to conflict between Khartoum and the SPLM/A. British prime minister Tony Blair visited Khartoum in October 2004 but took a more critical position on Sudan's policy in Darfur as the crisis dragged on.
 Of all EU members, the British position on Darfur was the closest to that of the United States.

 Following the outbreak of War in Darfur in 2003, in June 2004, British international development secretary, Hilary Benn, ruled out international military intervention for Darfur.
 However, by the next month, it was reported that British Prime Minister Tony Blair was asking officials to draw up plans for possible military intervention in Sudan.

 In January 2006, Prime Minister Blair told the British Parliament that the international community was failing the people of Darfur in Sudan and that it was vital that the underfunded African Union peacekeeping force in Darfur be brought to full strength.